Azure/cyclecloud-symphony/README.md

   2. Switch to the symphony directory.

-  3. Copy the following installers to `./blobs`
+  3. Copy the entitlements file and installers to `./blobs/symphony`
+    * ./blobs/symphony/sym_adv_ev_entitlement.dat
-    * symeval-7.2.0.0_x86_64.bin
+    * ./blobs/symphony/symeval-7.2.1.0_x86_64.bin
-    * symeval-7.2.0.1.exe
+    * ./blobs/symphony/symeval-7.2.1.0.exe

-  4. If the version number is not 7.2.0, update the version numbers in `project.ini` and `templates/symphony.txt`
+  4. If the version number is not 7.2.1.0, update the version numbers in `project.ini` and `templates/symphony.txt`

 ## Deploying the Project ##